-The very first impression those who have visited the Galveston Railroad Museum have is the ATFS 315 and 316!
+The first impression those who have visited the Galveston Railroad Museum is ATFS 315 and 316!
 The two in summation contribute to what is now the history of the Railroad Museum.

 Railroad Museum Rentals and Activities

 Some of the activities and offerings at the Galveston Railroad museum include birthday party organization, hosting of wedding events, incredible and lovely field trips, and the amazing show of modern trains.

-The other package is called the Train Whistle, which costs $300 and serves up to 40 people.
-The Train Whistle has a three hour dinner car; you are also given a choice to bring your decorations if you want to hold a party.
+The other, the Train Whistle, costs $300 and serves up to 40 people.
+The Train Whistle has a three-hour dinner car; you also have a choice to bring your decorations if you want to hold a party.